 If your loved one has died in a hospital, hospice or is under the care of the Coroner, we will make contact with the appropriate team to arrange a time to bring him or her into our care as soon as possible.

-Very occasionally, when someone has passed away in a care home or nursing home ‘out of hours’ we may need to wait for their own GP to see them to confirm the death and to complete the medical cremation certificate.
+Very occasionally, when someone has passed away at home or in a care or nursing home ‘out of hours’ we may need to wait for their own GP to see them to confirm the death and to complete the medical cremation certificate.
 In these cases, we may ask a local funeral director to look after your loved one until their GP has been able to visit.
-Depending on the local Funeral Director’s fees there may be an additional cost of up to £98 maximum.
+Depending on the local Funeral Director’s fees there may be an additional cost of up to £150 maximum for this.

 Once this is done, we will meet you to complete the “Application For Cremation” form and collect from you the registrars’ “Green Form” – this is the registrars authority for cremation which you will be given when the death is formally registered.